LibrariesHacked/catalogues-api/README.md

 Authority Data
 --------------

 A list of UK public library authorities is included in the **data.json** file.
 This has the library authority name and the **type** of library service, along with specific data required to search that service e.g. the web URL.

-It includes the authority code for each authority.
+It includes the ONS authority code for each authority.
 This allows it to be combined with other datasets about that authority that may be published elsewhere.

 For example: